 The EBITDA is a measure of a Perseus Mining 's overall financial performance and is widely used to measure a its profitability.

 TTM: trailing 12 months

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Perseus Mining 's is 0.5787.
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Perseus Mining 's is 0.7464.
 This would suggest that Perseus Mining 's shares are less volatile than average (for this exchange).